ZevVladimir/ATHENA/README.md

 ### test_xgboost.py

 This code will test the model on the supplied simulations using the chosen plots described above.
-To run simply do `python3 ~/src/test_model.py`
+To run simply do `python3 ./src/test_model.py`

+### Example Evaluation Plots

+All of the following evaluation plots are for a model trained solely on the cbol_l0063_n0256 simulation and tested solely on that simulation.
+For further plots with a more representative sample refer to our paper [1].

+#### Density profile comparison

+![dens_prf][logo]

+#### Particle Distribution

+![dens_prf][logo]

+#### Scaled Misclassified Plot

+![dens_prf][logo]

 ### make_shap_plots.py

-This creates the SHAP beeswarm plots which can be selected for by filling out the dictionary shown in the file to filter which particles are displayed. `python3 ~/src/make_shap_plots.py`
+This creates the SHAP beeswarm plots which can be selected for by filling out the dictionary shown in the file to filter which particles are displayed. `python3 ./src/make_shap_plots.py`
+These plots allow us to evaluate how the model classifies certain populations of particles.
+This is further explored in Section 4.1 of our paper [1].

 ## Phase Space Cut Method